 Palm oil is the most widely consumed vegetable oil on the planet, and it’s used in all types of products — shampoo, pizza, bio-diesel, lipstick, soap, and countless others.
 It’s also especially productive: One hectare of oil palm can produce 10 times more oil than an hectare of soybean.
 And for the thousands of subsistence farmers in Malaysia and Indonesia, where about 85 per cent of the world’s oil palm is produced, it’s a livelihood.

-Still, people often deride the palm oil industry for its harmful impact on the environment through deforestation and its labor conditions.
+Still, people often deride the palm oil industry for its harmful impact on the environment and labor conditions.
 Raviga Sambanthamurthi, a biochemist and former director of the Malaysian Palm Oil Board’s Advanced Biotechnology and Breeding Centre, thinks these criticisms miss the big picture.

 “People really do not appreciate the fact that oil palm only occupies 5 per cent of the land that oil crops occupy, but it produces 50 per cent of the world’s oil,” Sambanthamurthi said.
 “You cannot run away from the fact that the world needs more oil in food.
 No other crop is going to give you that kind of yield.
 You have to clear so much more land if you’re going to produce some of the alternative oils.”